lkyungho/device-control-by-web/README.md

 ## _3. Result_
 ### (1) Wiring of the Devices
 For demonstration purpose, the wiring for the heating device and the cooling device is connected to LEDs.
+The LCD displays the current temperature and humidity.

 ![alt text](https://github.com/lkyungho/Images/blob/master/temperature-control-wiring.JPG "Wiring")